huelemeier/report-nonparametrics/README.md

                              18, 30, 38, 34, 20, 44, 26, 28, 14, 30))

 report_nonparametrics(friedman.test(data$score, data$drug, data$person))
 A non-parametric Friedman rank sum test among repeated measures of data$score depending on the grouping and block variables data$drug and data$person was conducted.
 The test rendered a significant Chi-square value suggesting the effect differs between groups (X2(3) = 13.56, p = .004).

+## Fisher's exact test
+report_nonparametrics(fisher.test(table(iris$Sepal.Length, iris$size), alternative = "less"))
+The Fisher's Exact Test for Count Data was applied to determine if there was a significant association between table(iris$Sepal.Length, iris$size).
+The results suggest the effect is statistically significant, thus confirming a relation between the two variables (p = .000).
+We applied a one-sided test assuming a negative association.

 ```